babylonhealth/ios-playbook/Cookbook/Proposals/SwiftGenAndLocalization.md

 # Split into multiple .strings files
 Keys can be assigned to one filename per platform.
-This can use this feature to split up one Localizable.strings file into one per vertical AppointmentsLocalizable.strings, etc then include them in the corresponding part of the project.
+This feature could be used to split up one Localizable.strings file into one per vertical `AppointmentsLocalizable.strings`, etc then include them in the corresponding part of the project.
 All the common strings like Cancel, OK, etc. could be included in a separate file.

 When downloading the strings they can be filtered by filename so only the keys attributed with the selected files will be downloaded.

 Source: https://docs.lokalise.com/en/articles/1400500-downloading-files-and-using-webhooks